preames/public-notes/riscv-tso-mappings.rst

 This document lays out the memory mappings being proposed for Ztso.
 Specifically, these are the mappings from C/C++ memory models to RISCV w/Ztso.
 This document is a placeholder until this can be merged into something more official.

-The proposed mapping tables are the work of Andrea Pearl.
+The proposed mapping tables are the work of Andrea Parri.
 He's an actual memory model expert; I'm just a compiler guy who has gotten a bit too close to these issues, and needs to drive upcoming patches for LLVM.
 As always, mistakes are probably mine, and all credit goes to Andrea.

 .. contents::